-Since July 2017, I have been working for Business Data International LTD and its sister company’s Growing Minds International LTD, Newsvend LTD and Business Sale Report LTD. In this role, I undertook the modernization of several of our websites to the latest version of Laravel, these included two websites built on a zend framework 1 backend, one built with typo and another built using AppleScript.
+From July 2017 to January 2019, I had been working for Business Data International LTD and its sister company’s Growing Minds International LTD, Newsvend LTD and Business Sale Report LTD. In this role, I undertook the modernization of several of our websites to the latest version of Laravel, these included two websites built on a zend framework 1 back-end, one built with typo and another built using AppleScript.
 On top of this I also constructed a WordPress website with a custom theme.

-Beyond my role as a developer, I also oversaw all our IT Systems.
-This included transferring our largest site from a Linux server over to an AWS, and maintaining another Linux server with WHM which hosted our other sites, as well as maintaining an internal windows server we used to host a local copy FileMaker server.
+Beyond my role as a developer, I also oversaw all the IT Systems.
+This included transferring the largest site from a Linux server over to an AWS, and maintaining another Linux server with WHM which hosted our other sites, as well as maintaining an internal windows server we used to host a local copy FileMaker server.

 HTML: One of the modules we learnt in my first year of university was Website Development.
 During this module we were taught the basics of web development using HTML to create our own portfolio website that we would keep updated throughout university.
-Since graduating university, I have begun work as a web developer and gained a largse sum of experience using HTML.
+Since graduating, I have used HTML in all my roles.

 CSS: I first learnt about CSS during the Website Development module at university where we were taught the basics of CSS.
-In the years since I have been working as a web developer, I have gained a large sum of hands on expeirence using CSS which has given my an extensive knowledge of it.
+In the years since I have used it extensively and gained a large sum of knowledge.

 Zend Framework: A number of websites run by Business Data international were running on Zend Framework 1, and it was my responsibility to keep these maintained and add new features.

-WordPress: During my time as a web developer, I have used Wordpress to create a a variety of websites using existing themes and creating our own, as well as creating and implenting custom plugins.
+WordPress: During at Billericay IT and Business Data International, I have used WordPress to create a a variety of websites using existing themes and creating our own, as well as creating and implementing custom plugins.

-Adobe Suite: Throughout university and at work, I have gained a lot of experience using a vairety of adobe products, including photoshop to edit images, illustrator and fireworks to create graphics and dreamweaver for web development.
+Adobe Suite: Throughout university and at work, I have gained a lot of experience using a variety of adobe products, including Photoshop to edit images, illustrator and fireworks to create graphics and Dreamweaver for web development.

-ARM: To get us familiarised with the necessity of memory management when developing games, my university tasked us with making a functional game for the Gameboy Advance which used the ARM Assembly language.
+ARM: To get us familiarized with the necessity of memory management when developing games, my university tasked us with making a functional game for the Game boy Advance which used the ARM Assembly language.